microscaler/train-your-dragon/README.md

 * ✅ Integrate custom LLMs into internal developer tools
 * ✅ Teach others how to do the same — scaling your AI capabilities

+## 🔗 Repository Navigation

+Your starting point:

+- 📘 Full Course Syllabus
+- 🧭 Execution Plan
+- 💼 Capstone Projects: see /modules/19_ to /modules/26_ for real-world use cases

 ---

 ## 🛠 Requirements